 Freedom, road tripping, adventure, fear: who remembers Easy Rider, THE road movie, directed and interpreted by Dennis Hopper with Peter Fonda and Jack Nicholson in 1969?
-This movie, a window on the 60’s hippie culture, protracted an incredible road trip between California, Arizona, New Mexico, Texas and Louisiana.
-Also the movie OST Born to Be Wild by Steppenwolf, turned out to be iconic and known by everyone even today, 51 years away from the movie release.
-George Lucas about Easy Rider «More than any other movie before, Easy Rider open the Corporation eyes on how a successful movie looks like.
+This movie, a window on the 60’s hippie culture, portrayed an incredible road trip between California, Arizona, New Mexico, Texas and Louisiana.
+The movie OST Born to Be Wild by Steppenwolf, turned out to be iconic and known by everyone even today, 51 years away from the movie release.
+George Lucas about Easy Rider «More than any other movie before, Easy Rider opened the Corporation eyes on how a successful movie looks like.
 Movies needed to appeal to youngsters».

 The title of this movie, directed by Roger Donaldson and interpreted by Anthony Hopkins in 2005, leaves nothing to imagination.
-The movie tells the real story of a New Zealander, Burt Munro, who managed to travel to Bonneville salt lake to filfill his dream: participate to the annual Speed Week with his 1920 Indian Chief.
+The movie tells the real story of a New Zealander, Burt Munro, who managed to travel to Bonneville salt lake to fulfill his dream: participate to the annual Speed Week with his 1920 Indian Chief.
 Will he manage to beat the record?
-For that you’ll need to watch the movie.
+To know that, you will need to watch the movie.